-The 'Maylennials' Are Young Women Who Love Theresa May And They're The Strangest Fandom Of 2017
+The 'Mayllennials' Are Young Women Who Love Theresa May And It's The Most Unlikely Fandom Of 2017

 "And I especially love that she feels no need to make herself appear less feminine, with skirts and leopard heels and gorgeous evening gowns like that one that went to the Lord Mayor’s Banquet, while the Americans are left wondering if Hillary Clinton would spontaneously combust if she touched something that wasn’t a pantsuit."

 A popular Mayllennial Tumblr is The Last Woman Standing, a parody account that speaks in May's voice.
-The woman who runs it, who is based in south-east Asia and requested not to be named, said that for many young fans May is seens as inspirational – even though they are not completely in step with her politics.
+The woman who runs it, who is based in Southeast Asia and requested not to be named, said that for many young fans May is seen as inspirational – even though they are not completely in step with her politics.

 "These young women who like her, not all of them agree with her policies, including myself.
-In that case, she is seen as an inspiration in the sense that she inspires future generations of women to be better leaders than her," she said.
+In that case, she is seen as an inspiration in the sense that she inspires future generations of women to be better leaders than her," the woman said.

 "I started the parody blog because I like Theresa May so much.
 Of course, that doesn't mean I endorse ALL her policies.
 There are policies of hers that I disagree with.